scottgonzalez/node-browserstack/readme.md

 Gets the latest version of all browsers.

 * `callback` (`function( error, versions )`): A callback to invoke when the versions are determined.
-  * `versions`: An hash of browser names and versions.
+  * `versions`: A hash of browser names and versions.

 ## License